hydraulic piston pump troubleshooting

 Insufficient NPSH Available

-Hydraulic piston pumps are a common item in industrial applications and can be used to move liquids, gases, or powders.
+Usually, hydraulic piston pumps are items that are seen in industrial applications; they can be used for moving liquids, gases, or powders.
 They rely on the principles of fluid dynamics and use a rotating cylinder to compress a fluid.
-When the pressure in the cylinder reaches a certain point, the fluid can escape through an opening at the top of the cylinder.
+When the pressure in the cylinder reaches a certain point, an opening at the top of it will let the fluid get out.

-The main components of a hydraulic piston pump are the pump head, the piston, and the cylinder.
-The pump head is the part of the pump that is in contact with the fluid.
-It contains valves that allow compressed air or liquid to enter and leave the pump head.
-The piston is located inside of the cylinder and is connected to the pump head by a lifter rod.
-When the pressure inside of the cylinder reaches a certain point, it causes the lifter rod to extend and allows pressurized fluid to escape from the pump head.
+The pump head, piston and cylinder are the main components of hydraulic piston pump.
+The pump head is what comes into contact with fluids.
+It has valves that allow compressed air or liquid to enter or leave it.
+Inside of the cylindrical tank is where you find pistons which are connected to the pump head by means of lifter rod.
+As soon as pressure inside the cylinder exceeds certain value, it makes a lifter rod extend and allows pressurized fluid escape from the pump head.

 Inlet or Discharge Valves worn / sticking